thunderbird/webext-review-linter/README.md

 By normalizing formatting, removing unused parameters, stripping comments, and enforcing a consistent coding style, linting both the most recent reviewed submission and the new submission removes non-relevant changes from the diff, simplifying the review process.
 Reviewers can focus on actual logic or code changes rather than stylistic differences.

+The tool will also report severe code issues, which can be forwarded to the add-on developers.

 ---

 ## Requirements